go-dash/slice/README.md

 #### `_.DropRight(slice, n)`

-Returns a new slice where n elements are dropped from the end.
+Returns a new array where n elements are dropped from the end.

 ```go
 _int.DropRight([]int{1, 2, 3, 4, 5}, 2)